-- An advanced knowledge of theory and evidence base of practice in forensic psychology - Skills relevant to the breadth of forensic psychological practice (as well as personal development objectives) - A critical awareness of the range of techniques and research methods applicable to forensic psychological enquiry - An ability to apply relevant ethical, legal and professional practice frameworks to research and practice in forensic psychology - An awareness of a developing professional identity as a trainee forensic psychologist - Skills in formulation of complex psychological information - An insight into advanced statistics for psychology.
+- 1. Acquire advanced knowledge of theory and evidence base of practice in forensic psychology. - 2.
+Develop skills relevant to the breadth of forensic psychological practice (as well as personal development objectives) including advanced statistics for psychology. - 3.
+Have a critical awareness of the range of techniques and research methods applicable to forensic psychological enquiry. - 4.
+Develop an ability to apply relevant ethical, legal and professional practice frameworks to research and practice in forensic psychology. - 5.
+Have an awareness of a developing professional identity as a trainee forensic psychologist. - 6.
+Critically evaluate the quality of applied psychological research. - 7.
+Carry out original research projects independently, including conception, literature review, study design data collection, data analysis, data interpretation, and dissemination. - 8.
+Ability to work collaboratively within a group and work to deadlines and to communicate clearly and professionally in both written and oral form. - 9.
+Apply advanced numerical skills to a range of issues.